 Step 4: Sanity-check your answer

-- Quickly sanity-check your approach and calculations, then think about if the final number is realistic and in the right ballpark.
+- Quickly sanity-check your approach and calculations, then think about whether the final number is realistic and in the right ballpark.

 - You could look at the outcome and relate it to another statistic or figure you know (e.g., you might have heard about burger or pasta consumption in the U.S. or pizza consumption in another population and could compare it).